Service Academy Nominations

 An application is considered "Complete" in Congressman Cleaver's office when it contains the following items:

-- Completed Application.
-Click the link to begin the application, print and sign the completed form.
+- Completed Application Click on the link below to complete the application

 - Current Photo